 - Execute on UNCA's strategic plans to stabilize incoming first year student classes, strengthen undergraduate retention, and launch new graduate academic programs. - Adopt proactive management of improving operating cash flow margin and liquidity reserves relative to A1 median peers. - Continue to develop initiatives to highlight and strengthen UNC Asheville's distinctive market position.
+Approved by the UNC System Board of Governors on May 26, 2022

-Moody's 5-8iP Fitch
+Moody's S-8iP Fitch

 Aaa AAA AAA

 Aa1 ,A,A,+ $\beta_i\beta_i+$

-Aaz AA AA
+Aa2 AA AA

-Aa3 ,Α,Α,- A,A,-
+Aa3 ,Α,Α,- Α,Α,-

 A1 A+ A+

 A2 A A

 A3 A- A-

 Baa1 BBB+ BBB+

 Baa2 BBB BBB

 Baa3 BBB- BBB-